SixSq/hn-docs/docs/researcher/api-key.rst

 Enabling Account Password
 -------------------------

-For those people authenticating via eduGAIN and Elixir AAI, **you must enable a password for your Nuvla account**.
+For users authenticating via eduGAIN and Elixir AAI, **you must enable a password for your Nuvla account**.
 To do this, use the password reset function.